 Propane and Construction Propane Handling

+There are many dangers associated with propane and anyone who works with propane should be aware of these hazards and how to avoid them.
 Ontario regulations under the Energy Act require that anyone who handles propane fueled equipment must be the holder of a propane handling certificate.

 Click here for a list of upcoming seminars.